-When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity of at a faster rate than if the proposal were not implemented.
-Respond briefly and in general terms.
+When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity or

 1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
 Proposed measures to avoid or reduce such increases are: 2.
 How would the proposal be likely to affect plants, animals, fish, or marine life?
 Proposed measures to protect or conserve plants, animals, fish, or marine life are: 3.
 How would the proposal be likely to deplete energy or natural resources?
 Proposed measures to protect or conserve energy and natural resources are: 4.
 How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?

-Proposed measures to protect such resources or to avoid or reduce impacts are:
+Proposed measures to protect such resources or to avoid or reduce impacts are: 5.
+How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
+Proposed measures to avoid or reduce shoreline and land use impacts are: